 At Under the Radar Report it has been fascinating watching the iron ore price defy gravity, remaining at historically high levels.
 We go into detail below, but this highlights that it is impossible to generalise too much in this crisis.
 We are now firmly in the realm of stock picking realities.
 You cannot expect to simply buy a market linked ETF and think that everything will be okay.

 In tomorrow’s Under the Radar Blue Chip stock Report we focus on resources companies, which include the iron ore majors Rio Tinto (RIO), BHP Group (BHP) and Fortescue Metals Group (FMG) as well as Origin Energy (ORG) and base metals mining group South32 (S32).
-If you are a ASX investor we recommend you read this stock report.
-To do so, sign up to our free trial.

 What to change in your ASX share portfolio

 As an investor, it's hard to keep a balanced portfolio as you buy and sell your ASX shares.

 We have a Blue Chip Value Portfolio Review in our stock report tomorrow, which of course includes all the ructions of March.
 It makes interesting reading and is essential to help you position your Blue Chip Portfolio in these volatile times.

 Subscribe to Under the Radar Report.

 Uncover the best Small Cap stocks to give you growth.